I tried to think of what picture to use for this post. And I couldn’t pick. I finally picked the pic of the old Tavera.

 That is how India felt to me.
 India felt raw and real.
 You have to reason with it, coax it, and over time you find its rhythm and you settle into the pace that’s comfortable for the both of you.

 India taught me how to be vulnerable again.
 It taught me that it was ok to let my guard down.
 It taught me that I don’t have to have my shit together all the time.
-I’m thankful for Alex for being my sounding board, even though at the beginning of the trip I told her not to check in on me everyday because “I needed some space”.
-I can’t wait to see her.
+I’m thankful for Alex, one of my few good friends, for being my sounding board, even though at the beginning of the trip I told her not to check in on me everyday because “I needed some space”.

 Even though being in new cities by myself is not new to me, being in a different city each week has tested me at various points.
 I’ve felt emotional highs and lows that I haven’t experienced in a really long while.
 Managing a full time job while doing this wasn’t something I talked much about on insta, but yes, I have a job.
 It’s been challenging balancing it, but so well worth it.

 I’m thankful for all the people that came into my life these past few months.
 4 months ago I didn’t really have good friends that still lived in India.
 Now I’m leaving with some lasting friendships, and even some rekindled friendships from my childhood.